-- 1. What are the most important ways in which motivation and emotion are related to the brain? - 2.
-Why is it important whether motivation is intrinsic or extrinsic?
-How (by what criteria) can we assess whether an individual at some point in time has relatively intrinsic or relatively extrinsic motivation? - 3.
-What is the most important need, motive, goal, or value, in terms of explaining human behavior?
-After that, what is the next most important one? - 4.
-What do motivational processes have to do with behavioral conditioning, learning, and success in academic and occupational settings? - 5.
-How many basic emotions (or, types of mood state) are there, what differentiates them, and how are they related to motivation? - 6.
-How do cognitive and cultural variables impact emotion and motivation, what kind of cognitive and cultural variables have the most important impact, and is the impact more on a conscious or unconscious level? - 7.
-What is the best way to conceptualize and measure personality, in such a way that we have the most accurate measurement and the strongest empirical and theoretical relation to the phenomena of emotion and motivation?
+1. What are the most important ways in which motivation and emotion are related to the brain?

+2. Why is it important whether motivation is intrinsic or extrinsic?
+How (by what criteria) can we assess whether an individual at some point in time has relatively intrinsic or relatively extrinsic motivation?

+3. What are the most important goals, motives, needs, or values that affect human behavior?
+Which of these are the most inevitable or involuntary, and which most reflect conscious choice or control?

+4. What does learning and behavioral conditioning have to do with motivational processes (how are these phenomena related)?

+5. How many basic emotions (or, types of mood state) are there, what differentiates them, and how are they related to motivation?

+6. How do cognitive and cultural variables impact emotion and motivation, what kind of cognitive and cultural variables have the most important impact, and is the impact more on a conscious or unconscious level?

+7. What is the best way to conceptualize and measure personality, in such a way that we have the most accurate measurement and the strongest empirical and theoretical relation to the phenomena of emotion and motivation?